jmtyszka/bidskit/README.md

 # BIDSKIT 2019.06.26
 Python utilities for converting from DICOM to BIDS neuroimaging formats.

-The *bidskit* console command takes a directory tree containing imaging series from one or more subjects (eg T1w MPRAGE, BOLD EPI, Fieldmaps), converts the imaging data to Nifti-1 format with JSON metadata files (sidecars) and populates a
+The *bidskit* console command takes a directory tree containing imaging series from one or more subjects (eg T1w MPRAGE, BOLD EPI, Fieldmaps), converts the imaging data to Nifti-1 format with JSON metadata files (sidecars) and populates a directory tree according to the latest BIDS specification.
-Brain Imaging Data Structure (BIDS) which should pass the online BIDS validation tool (http://incf.github.io/bids-validator).

-The version numbering for bidskit follows that of the BIDS specification it implements.
-At the time of writing, BIDS and bidskit are at version 1.2.

 ## Documentation
 #### [Installation Instructions](docs/Installation.md)